American Express is offering $200 back to New Amex Card Members who apply for the David Jones American Express Card until 13 July 2022.

 Partner program transfer rates

-Here are the transfer programs and rates confirmed by American Express as an existing cardholder:
+Here are the transfer programs and rates confirmed by American Express as an existing Card Member:

 |Malaysia Airlines Enrich||0.5|

 Note that you can’t sign up for the card and flip-flop between the Qantas and Membership Rewards options frequently.
-American Express allows you to change this once per year, which seems restrictive.
+American Express allows you to change this once per year.
 It can take at least a week to change earn options.

 Using this ‘feature’ of the program, you could choose to earn the sign-up bonus in one program, have it transferred to your frequent flyer partner airline of choice, and then swap to the other points currency for ongoing points earn – if that works for you.